glorwlin/glorwlin.github.io/docs/sql/database-types.markdown

 ---

-## Define Database
+## Define "database"
-Database is an organised collection of structured information/data typically stored electronically in a computer system; the most common type of databases is in the form of tables.
+A database is an organised collection of structured information/data typically stored electronically in a computer system; the most common type of databases is in the form of tables.

 ## Relational database
 - a type of database that stores and provides access to data points that are related to one another